hanwencheng/BasicGellyAlgorithms/README.md

 # Gelly Introduction Work Repository

-This is the Gelly Task from TU Berlin, which include the following contents:
+This is the Thesis preparation work with Gelly from TU Berlin, which include the following contents:

 1. Create the project in Maven with `flink-gelly` dependency